Table of Contents

 - Parents can obtain and submit the consent form through their child’s school or the official APAAR website.

-- Student Registration: Students need to register on the Academic Bank of Credit (ABC) portal by creating an account on DigiLocker, providing their Aadhaar number and other necessary details.
+- Student Registration: Students need to register on the Academic Bank of Credit (ABC) portal by creating an account on DigiLocker, and providing their Aadhaar number and other necessary details.

 - APAAR ID Generation: Upon successful registration and verification, the system generates the unique 12-digit APAAR ID, which is then linked to the student’s DigiLocker account for secure access.